barlebino/bunny-war/README.md

-This is an unnamed graphics engine.
+An unnamed graphics engine with the temporary name "bunny"

+To use:

+sh test.sh